 Commodore kept these special graphics characters for its later models like the VIC-20, the Commodore 64, and the Plus/4, but changed the keys you need to use to print them.
 On all of these models, you can get one set of character graphics by pressing SHIFT and another key at the same time; you can get lots of different character graphics by holding down the Commodore key and another key on the keyboard.

-The image on the right was done on the VIC-20.
+The next image was done on the VIC-20.
 The VIC-20 has a small screen—22 characters across by 23 rows down.
 Unlike the PET, it has many more colours: 8 colours for your character graphics plus 8 more colours that can only be used for the screen background.
 The Commodore 64 has 16 colours in total, and you can use all the colours for letters, character graphics, and the screen background and border.
 The Commodore 16 and Plus/4 had 121 colours.